cncf/glossary/content/en/runtime.md

 ## What it is

 A runtime, in general, executes a piece of software.
-It is an abstraction of the underlying operating system that knows how to translate the program's commands into respective actions on the operating system level.
+It is an [abstraction](/abstraction/) of the underlying operating system that translates the program's commands into respective actions for the operating system.

 In the context of [cloud native](/cloud-native-apps/), _runtime_ generally refers to container runtime.
 A container runtime specifically implements the [Open Container Initiative](https://opencontainers.org/) specification to ensure consistent handling around the ecosystem.